-You can make a Best Offer on items where you see Make Offer below the Buy It Now price.
+You can make a Best Offer on listings that have a Make Offer button.

-Once you’ve found an item you want that accepts Best Offers, follow these steps:
+Once you’ve found an item you want to buy that accepts Best Offers, here’s how to make your offer:

 - Choose Make Offer.

 - Enter your offer.
-If you want to add any additional terms, you can add a message to the seller.
+If you like, you can add a message to the seller.

 - Select Review offer.

-The seller has 48 hours to decide whether to accept or reject your offer, or suggest another price.
-If they choose not to respond to you in that time, or if the listing ends before they respond, then your offer expires.
+The seller has until your offer expires to decide whether to accept or reject your offer.
+They can also suggest another price.
+If they don’t respond to you in that time, or if the listing ends before they respond, then your offer expires.

-If you make an offer and the seller accepts, it's just like any other sale on eBay – you’re obliged to pay the amount you offered.
-However, immediate payment is not required when the Best Offer option is used in a listing, unless you were asked to confirm your payment method when placing your offer
+- Accept your offer: Just like any other sale on eBay, you’re obliged to pay the amount you offered.
+Immediate payment is not required when the Best Offer option is used in a listing, unless you were asked to confirm your payment method when placing your offer

-If the seller rejects your offer, you can make another one (up to five on most items, and 10 in most vehicles categories).
+- Reject your offer: You can still make another one (up to 3 on most items and 5 in most vehicles categories)